-At Stage C, a final SA Report will be prepared to accompany the Submission Draft Local Plan.
-This will be available alongside the Submission Draft Local Plan itself for consideration by an independent planning inspector (Stage D).
+At Stage C, this final SA Report has been prepared to accompany the submission of the Draft Local Plan to the Secretary of State for Housing, Communities and Local Government to undergo examination.
+This SA Report will be available alongside the Local Plan itself for consideration by an independent planning inspector (Stage D).

-Following Examination in Public, and subject to any significant changes to the Submission Draft Local Plan that may require appraisal, the Council will issue a Post Adoption Statement as soon as reasonably practicable after the adoption of the Local Plan.
+Following Examination in Public, and subject to any significant changes to the Draft Local Plan that may require appraisal, the Council will issue a Post Adoption Statement as soon as reasonably practicable after the adoption of the Local Plan.
 This will set out the results of the consultation and SA processes and the extent to which the findings of the SA have been accommodated in the adopted Local Plan.
 During the period of the Local Plan, the Council will monitor its implementation and any significant social, economic and environmental effects (Stage E).

-How Has the Publication Draft Local Plan Been Appraised?
+How Has the Draft Local Plan Been Appraised?

-To support the appraisal of the Local Plan, a SA Framework has been developed.
-This contains a series of sustainability objectives and guide questions that reflect both the current socio-economic and environmental issues which may affect (or be affected by) the Local Plan and the objectives contained within other plans and programmes reviewed for their relevance to the SA and Local Plan.
+To support the appraisal of the Draft Local Plan, a SA Framework has been developed.
+This contains a series of sustainability objectives and guide questions that reflect both the current socio-economic and environmental issues which may affect (or be affected by) the Draft Local Plan and the objectives contained within other plans and programmes reviewed for their relevance to the SA and the Draft Local Plan.
 The SA objectives and guide questions which comprise the SA framework are shown in Table NTS 2.